ASaidOguz/assesment-Linkshortener/README.md

 key: url            // required key for POST request.

-value: original url // that requested to be shortened.
+value: original url // requested url to be shortened.

- [x] Currently using In memory for database needs
+- [x]  Currently using In memory for database needs